coolinger/ble-joypad/README.md

 3. Use the extra buttons in your favorite simulator!

 ## Future Plans
-- Integrate the onboard 240x320 display to show in-game data.
+- ~Integrate the onboard 240x320 display to show in-game data.~
-- Receive and display data over BLE serial console from the simulator/game.
+- ~Receive and display data over BLE serial console from the simulator/game.~
+- Add battery support for 18650 Li‑ion (charging, fuel gauge, and on-screen status).